Geometrical Quantum Chemical Engine: Acknowledgements

 \section{Acknowledgements}

 The authors thank Yuki Hino for fruitful discussions.
-We also appreciate useful comments by Hiroyasu Tajima, Naoto Shiraishi and Kiyoshi Kanazawa.
+We also appreciate useful comments by Hiroyasu Tajima, Naoto Shiraishi, Kiyoshi Kanazawa and Kaoru Mizuta.
 RY appreciates useful comments by Asahi Yamaguchi.
 This work is partially supported by a Grant-in-Aid of MEXT for Scientific Research (Grant Nos.
 16H04025 and 21H01006).
-The work of RY is supported by JSPS Grant-in-Aid for Scientific Research (KAKENHI Grant No.~19K14616 and 20H01838).
+The work of RY is supported by JSPS Grant-in-Aid for Scientific Research (KAKENHI Grant Nos.~19K14616 and 20H01838).